 - Life Coaching

 - Performance Coaching

 - Spiritual Coaching

-Within these areas, there can be specialized niches, for example a life coach can focus on relationships, a business coach can focus on sales skills, or a wellness coach can focus on smoking cessation.
+Specialized niches can exist within these areas.
+For example, a life coach can focus on relationships, a business coach can focus on sales skills, or a wellness coach can focus on smoking cessation.

 What are Coaches Paid?

 Pay for coaches varies a great deal depending on the type of coach, where the coach does business, and other factors.
-According to Payscale, life coaches make $26,393 to $210, 998 per year, with a median hourly rate of $33.78 per hour.
-Coaches that provide coaching to businesses generally are paid more as companies usually have more to spend on coaching than individuals.
+According to Payscale, pay for life coaches can range from $29,000 to $253,000 per year, with a median hourly rate of $32.42 per hour.
+Those that provide coaching to businesses generally are paid more, as companies usually have more to spend on coaching than individuals.